Progressive-Learning-Platform/progressive-learning-platform.github.io/instructions.md

   * `.asciiz`
-    * This allocates a packed array of characters with a trailing null character that indicated the end of the string.
+    * This allocates a packed array of characters with a trailing null character that indicates the end of the string.

 For example, if you wanted to allocate a variable with a string using the `.asciiz` directive, the code would be: